Great photos help every story and really great ones end up on the cover. Hi-res, action and smiles are important

 SUBMISSION/NOTIFICATION — We encourage you to email your contributions to the Editorial Department.
 We will make every effort to let you know within six weeks if we plan to use your material.
 Sometimes stories will be held for future issues.

 PAYMENT — As a regional sailing magazine, Latitude 38 welcomes the many generous contributions of stories from our sailing community.
 If you are looking for compensation beyond publicity for your event, blog, Vlog, or exchange for Latitude 38 swag, please let us know upfront.
 Feature articles currently earn a minimum of $125, higher depending on the materials submitted, and, of course, our interest in the subject.
-To be considered for publication, submitted articles MUST include pertinent photos of the boat(s) AND people mentioned in the story with photo captions and credits.
+To be considered for publication, submitted articles MUST include pertinent hi-res photos of the boat(s) AND people mentioned in the story with photo captions and credits.
 Sightings items earn between $50 and $125, depending on how we use them — and, again, should include hi-res photos, captions and credits.
 Most Changes in Latitudes submissions can earn a Latitude T-shirt or hat; most sailors who submit items for Changes are not looking for payment.
 Photo-only submissions generally earn $25 per photo.
 Payments are made upon publication.
 Submissions are also welcome for our 3x/week online blog ‘Lectronic Latitude and can sometimes lead to print editorial assignments.

 We hope you'll think of us when you have an outstanding sailing experience, meet a particularly colorful sailor(s) or want to share important info with the West Coast sailing community.
 Until then, have fun writing or shooting.
 And remember, sailing is the only known cure for writer's block!